Neel2904/ai-trading-agent/guidance.md

 ## Current scope
 - Added a lightweight TypeScript SDK wrapper for Binance Futures (UM by default) with REST and WebSocket helpers.
-- SDK lives in `src/` and is re-exported via `index.ts` for direct imports from the package root.
+- SDK lives in `binance-sdk/` (standalone folder) and is re-exported via `index.ts` for direct imports from the package root.

 ## Setup and usage
 - Configure credentials via env vars `BINANCE_API_KEY` and `BINANCE_API_SECRET`.
 Pass `apiKey`/`apiSecret` to `BinanceRestClient` only via runtime config, not code or repo files.